TLDR; yes. But let us explain why bleisure is becoming so popular.

-Airbnb’s Regional Director of APAC, Julian Persaud, explained how this shift came about— with millennial business travelers.
+Airbnb’s Regional Director of APAC, Julian Persaud, explained how this shift came about— with millennial business travellers.

 “Particularly, millennial employees have higher expectations of how they spend their time and wanting to move away from traditional methods.
 They’re the ones knocking on the doors of their boss, saying, ‘hey we want to do this.’ ”

 In the past year, Airbnb saw London, Paris, Los Angeles, New York, South Bay, Toronto, San Francisco, Boston, Sydney, and Washington become popular destinations for bleisure.